How to use the programme

 A double click on the

-"K171" shown initially will give an alphabetical list of the
+"K171" shown initially will give a simplified alphabetical version of

 "qajaavoq r59;078_301